bithapa/docker-mongodb/README.md

 4. **Other Configurations:** The docker-compose.yaml file can also include other configurations like environment variables, restart policies, build instructions (for building custom images), and more.

 # Docker setup
 Following are the list of commands to create docker containers.
-See [`docker-compose.yaml`]() for mongodb docker configuration.
+See [`docker-compose.yaml`](https://github.com/bithapa/docker-mongodb/blob/main/docker-compose.yaml) file for mongodb docker configuration.

 ### `docker-compose -f docker-compose.yaml up`